jyotiraj-code/SQCC-Hacktathon-2.0-Quantum-Core/README.md

 # Deployed link - https://qwm-qaoa-based-portfolio-optimization.onrender.com/

+> **Note on Performance:**
+>
+> The project is deployed on a free service with limited computing resources, which may result in extended processing times.
+For example:
+>
+> - On the deployed version: The default placeholder data may take over 1 minute to process.
+> - On a local system: Performance can be significantly better.
+For instance, on an M1 MacBook Air, the same operation takes approximately 5 seconds.
+>
+> For optimal performance and faster results, we recommend running the application locally on a system with adequate computational power.

 This project was built for [Quantathon 2.0](https://quantathon-o.devfolio.co/) under the Quantum-core track.
 The problem statement addressed is "Portfolio Optimization based on Quantum Walks".

 ## Features